fishbrain/job-assignment-android-engineer/README.md

 The application has to be runnable and working without major issues.

 Ask any questions related to the implementation by sending an email to victor@fishbrain.com or niklas@fishbrain.com, but stackoverflow and google are your first stop for any obvious questions.

+**What is this?**

+This repo contains the job assignment for potential Android developers at Fishbrain, you can apply for a job at: jobs@fishbrain.com